Shout, Shout the "Battle Cry of Freedom"

 They weren't.

 Yet War of Rights, despite its total dearth of content and meaningful updates, has 200 people online today.
 BCoF has eleven.
-This inevitably leads to new players giving the game a bad review on Steam, thus warding off potential purchases in a vicious feedback loop.
+This inevitably leads to new players giving the game a bad review on Steam and creates a vicious feedback loop.

 I hate this so much.
 If I could choose any game to be stuck with forever, it would be this one.
-But it seems like there's no possible way to escape its downfall.
+But it seems like there's no way to reverse its decline.

 I don't suppose I wield much influence as far as these things go.
-But I wanted to write this up to say: please, buy War of Rights.
+But I wanted to write this up to say: please, buy Battle Cry of Freedom.
 Play it.
 Savor it.
 And to everyone at Flying Squirrel, thank you for making this game.
 I pray that it at least made enough to support whatever comes next.
 Whatever that is, I will buy it the moment it enters Early Access.